VBMG

 Speaker: Sherry Kern

-The Things We Do to Our Trees (And Still Expect Them to Live!)
+The Things We Do to Our Trees (and still expect them to live!)

 We all want attractive landscapes with trees, yet we don’t always take care of them properly.
 These plants are the backbone of our landscapes and are the main focal points so we want our “yard art” to be not only attractive but also healthy.
 What practices do we need to become more aware of and how can we “fix” our mistakes?
 This talk looks at pruning practices, mulching, planting and placement and other strange things that people do to their trees.